JNRowe/rdial/doc/envvars.rst

    This controls the default task name for :program:`rdial`, and is a good way to configure a project default within a shell hook.
 It must be a string value.

+.. envvar:: XDG_CONFIG_DIRS

+    Stacked location of directories storing configuration files, see the `XDG base directory specification`_ for more information.

+.. envvar:: XDG_CONFIG_HOME

+    Path to configuration files as given by the user, if unset use the default value of ``$HOME/.config``.
+See the `XDG base directory specification`_ for more information.

+.. _XDG base directory specification: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html